 Prior to January 1, 2000, the Hospital offered a defined contribution retirement plan (the "Plan") that covered substantially all employees.
 Effective January 1, 2000, the Plan became frozen with no loss of accrued savings.
-Effective June 18, 2013 the Plan was terminated and all remaining assets will be distributed to participants on October 31, 2014.
+Effective June 18, 2013 the Plan was terminated and all remaining assets were distributed to participants on October 15, 2014.